yassir3wad/nova-modules/README.md

 # Laravel Nova Modules

-This package provides ability to manager nova resources and tools, so you can enable and disable any resource or module.
+This package provides the ability to manager nova resources and tools, so you can enable and disable any resource or module.
+Disabling the resource or tool means that they will not be accessible anymore.
 ## Installation

 Install the package via composer using: